diegobatt/moocs/README.md

 ## Algorithms: Design and Analysis 1

-- Counting Inversions with Merge Sort
+- cutsing Inversions with MergeSort
+- Sorting array with QuickSort
+- Graph minimum cuts counting with Karger alghoritm